 - Pour the mixture into a cake pan and bake at 350°F for 30 minutes or until a toothpick comes out clean.

-- Drizzle Paleo egg nog on top of the cake and top with freshly grated nutmeg.
+- Drizzle Paleo egg nog on top of the cake if desired and top with freshly grated nutmeg.